3. Handling Editor Events

 Creating the Menu Action Class

 The source code for the Java action class is EditorHandlerIllustration, a subclass of AnAction.
-For more information about creating action classes, see the Actions Tutorial, which covers the topic in depth.
+For more information about creating action classes, see Action System, which covers the topic in depth.

 The EditorHandlerIllustration action is registered in the editor_basic plugin.xml file.
-Note that this action class is registered to appear on the Editor context menu.
+Note that this action class is registered to appear in the Editor context menu.

 Setting Visibility for the Action Menu Entry